circt-hls/circt-hls/README.md

 # Usage
 The following lists example commands for exercising the available flows.
 If you're interested about the specific passes that are getting executed through `fud`, add `--verbose` to the command line.

+**Verication:**
+- integration tests can be run by executing the `ninja check-circt-hls-integration` command in the `circt-hls/build` directory.
+This will execute the `lit` integration test suites.
+- Extensive verification can be run by executing the scripts in the `cosim_tests` directory.

 ## Statically scheduled

 ### Pipeline: